mikeizbicki/ucr-cs100/textbook/C++/C++11features/README.md

 ##Sum it Up

 Ok, so maybe C++11 features take a little getting used to, but it would not be C++ otherwise!
-I believe one can save themselves quite a few headaches down the road if one relies on good practice of utilizing safe C++11 features when coding, and with repetive use of these features, they can become almost second nature, as any other well-practiced coding style.
+I believe one can save themselves quite a few headaches down the road if one relies on good practice of utilizing safe C++11 features when coding, and with repetitive use of these features, they can become almost second nature, as any other well-practiced coding style.
 A computer scientist must always be looking to learn and adapt to maintain their level of excellence as a programmer, and taking on new C++11 features is not a bad start.

 ##Credit

-For technical details support, I refered to the C++11 FAQ by Bjarne Stroustrup and the latest draft of the C++11 standard.
+For technical details support, I referred to the C++11 FAQ by Bjarne Stroustrup and the latest draft of the C++11 standard.